 We strongly agree with Bill McKibben that atmospheric CO2 needs to be brought down to 350ppm, if not lower.
-But the library above should have convinced you that this CO2 goal is by no means enough now.
-Indeed, we at 1250 feel that our near-term goal is necessary to stave off catastrophe and thereby help make 350 possible later.
-And fundamental to the rationale of 1250 is that, unlike the 350 target for CO2, the needed emissions cuts for this methane target, as well as those other measures in 1250’s package of near-term climate rescue, might with a global-scale effort be achievable in as little more than a decade, and then the atmospheric concentration of 1250 could be reached in about two decades.
+But the library above should convince you that this CO2 goal is by no means enough now.
+Indeed, we at 1250 feel that our near-term goal is necessary to stave off catastrophe and thereby help to make the 350 goal realistic later.
+And fundamental to the rationale of 1250 is that, unlike the 350 target for CO2, the needed emissions cuts for this methane target, as well as those other measures in 1250’s package of near-term climate rescue, might, with a global-scale effort, be achievable in little more than a decade, and then the atmospheric adjustment to a concentration of 1250 would be reached in about two decades.

 The 1250 methane target is capable of mitigating warming far sooner than CO2 emissions reductions could.
 These methane reductions, of course, are not instead of CO2 reductions – they are in addition to them.

 The 350 movement is based on a paper of James Hansen (Target Atmospheric CO2: Where Should Humanity Aim?, Hansen et al, 2008), and the 1250 concept is as well.
 So let’s go over some key points with supporting quotes from Hansen which further strengthen the case for 1250:

 • Lower non-CO2 levels could help the climate system remain relatively stable in the face of elevated CO2 levels.

 special effort to reduce non-CO2 GHGs could alleviate the CO2 requirement, allowing 25-50ppm more CO2 for the same climate effect.